I would like to purchase 2-3 amazon puffers Russell

 Flake Food: Occasionally

-Live foods (fishes, shrimps, worms): Most of Diet - If feeding store purchased feeders, make sure to quaranteen them to make sure they do not carry parasites.
+Live foods (fishes, shrimps, worms): Most of Diet - If feeding store-purchased feeders, make sure to quarantine them to make sure they do not carry parasites.

 Meaty Food: All of Diet

 The Freshwater Barracuda are not exceptionally difficult to care for provided their water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-As with most predatory species a highly efficient filter is needed because of the amount of waste that they produce.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+As with most predatory species, these fish produce a lot of waste, so a highly-efficient filter is needed.

-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 30 - 50% of the tank water should be replaced weekly.
-When working in the aquarium move slowly as this fish is skittish.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 30 to 50% of the tank water should be replaced weekly.
+When working in the aquarium, move slowly as this fish is skittish.
 It can hurt itself and is especially prone to damaging its snout by running into the sides of the tank.

 Water Changes: Weekly - These fish produce a lot of waste.
-Do a 30 - 50% water change every week.
+Do a 30 to 50% water change every week.

-The Freshwater Barracuda only inhabits the upper portions of the aquarium, but it is a good sized fish so a minimum aquarium of 55 gallons or more is suggested.
-Like most larger predatory type species a large canister or sump type filter is a good choice to handle the large amounts of waste these fish produce.
+The Freshwater Barracuda only inhabits the upper portions of the aquarium, but it is a good-sized fish.
+A minimum aquarium of 55 gallons is suggested.
+Like most larger, predatory-type species, these fish produce a large amount of waste, so a large canister or sump-type filter is a good choice.
 A secure lid is needed as these fish tend to be great jumpers.

-They do well in a tank that is well planted on the sides and background, leaving a good amount of free swimming.
+They do well in a tank that is well-planted on the sides and back, leaving a good amount of space for free swimming.
 They also tend to like a loose cover of floating or overhanging vegetation that creates a dim environment.
-Any other decor that is under them does not matter.
-Although any substrate is fine, a substrate of sand mixed with a couple hand fulls of dried leaves will help to create a blackwater environment.
+Any decor that is under them does not matter.
+Although any substrate is fine, a substrate of sand mixed with a couple handfuls of dried leaves will help to create a blackwater environment.
 Be sure to change it every few weeks.
 Long growing plants that are easy to root in the sand make a great addition.